mahdi943/Two-closest-capitals/README.md

-# colsest-capitals
+# Colsest-capitals
+Data Processing using Apache Spark (RDDs) and Python Using Capitals.txt dataset;
-Find two closest capital cities and the distance between them.
+Find two closest capital cities and the distance between them